 Immediately we saw Li pressing forward, keeping his feet under him while throwing nasty, hooking combinations.
 In this bout, Taleb sported a new strategy and new facial hair.
 He repeatedly stuck the Leech with his jab, prompting an immediate response from Li each time.

 For an intelligent striker like Taleb, this is an incredibly easy read to make.
 Land the jab, create space, counter.
 Over, and over again.
 Nordine grew more comfortable in a matter of minutes, opening up with his counters and picking Li apart.
 When Li became too aggressive for his liking, Taleb quickly changed levels and blasted him off his feet.

 Late in the bout, Taleb showed off improved footwork; he slipped, rolled and cut angles on a bewildered Leech.
 Li Jingliang is known for his heart and ferocity.
 There were several attempts to rally for a comeback, but ultimately the counters and wrestling acumen of Nordine Taleb sealed his fate.

 Jingliang would go on to capture the hearts of fans with four thrilling UFC knockout victories.
 That is, until he lost all of them by blatantly gouging the eyes of Jake Matthews.

 Canada’s own Chris Clements was next on the hit list.
-A taekwondo black belt, Clements had gone 2-2 in the UFC thus far, his losses coming to an outstanding wrestler and grappler in Matt Riddle, and one of the greatest strikers in UFC history, Stephen “Wonderboy” Thompson.
+A taekwondo black belt, Clements had gone 2-2 in the UFC thus far, his losses coming to an outstanding wrestler and grappler in Matt Riddle, and one of the best strikers in UFC welterweight history, Stephen “Wonderboy” Thompson.

 Although Taleb was certainly the more polished pugilist between the two, there was a serious skill discrepancy in the wrestling department.
 Tristar athletes are consistently coached to exploit the weaknesses of their opponent.